ajbergh/comfyui-google-ai-prompt-enhancer/README.md

 ### Google AI Prompt Enhancer Node

-1. Add the "Google AI Prompt Enhancer" node to your workflow
+1. Add the "Google AI Prompt Enhancer" node to your workflow (`Add Node` > `conditioning` > `Google AI Prompt Enhancer`).
-2. Enter your Google Gemini API key (it will be masked after entry for security)
+2. Enter your Google Gemini API key.
+Use the `👁️` button to toggle visibility.
-3. Connect a CLIP model to the node
+3. Connect a CLIP model to the `clip` input.
-4. Enter your basic prompt
+4. Enter your basic prompt in the `text` field.
+5. Select the `model_type` that matches your target model (e.g., SDXL).
+The `negative_text` field will auto-populate.
+6. Adjust the `Creativity` slider to influence how much the AI varies the prompt.
+Higher values are more creative.
+7. Check `keep_concise` if you prefer a shorter prompt.
-5. Connect the output to your image generation nodes
+8. Connect the `positive` and `negative` outputs to your KSampler node.

 ### Enhanced Prompt Metadata Embedder Node

 The Enhanced Prompt Metadata Embedder allows you to store your original and enhanced prompts directly in the image metadata:

-1. Add the "Enhanced Prompt Metadata Embedder" node to your workflow
+1. Add the "Enhanced Prompt Metadata Embedder" node to your workflow.
-2. Connect your images to the node
+2. Connect your images to the `images` input.
-3. Connect your enhanced prompt from the Google AI Prompt Enhancer
+3. Connect the `enhanced_prompt` (string) output from the enhancer node.
-4. Optionally provide the original and negative prompts
+4. Optionally provide the original and negative prompts.
-5. Connect the output to a SaveImage node to save the images with embedded metadata
+5. Connect the `IMAGES` output to a SaveImage node to save the images with embedded metadata.

 ## Workflow Example